Approximability of dynamical systems between trees of spheres: Bi-critical case

 \begin{lemma} Suppose that $\displaystyle { f}_n\overset{\lhd}{\longrightarrow}{ \F}$ and $z\in Z\setminus X$ then after passing to a subsequence there exists extensions $(f_n, y_n, z_n)_n\lhd(\tilde f_n,\tilde y_n,\tilde z_n)_n$ with $z\in \tilde X$ and $\forall n\in\N, \tilde x_n(z)=z_n(z)$ and $\tilde \F$ such that $\displaystyle {\tilde f}_n\overset{\lhd}{\longrightarrow}{\tilde \F}$ and \begin{itemize} \item $\T^X\lhd\T^{\tilde X}$, $\T^Y\lhd\T^{\tilde Y}$, and $\T^X\lhd\T^{\tilde Z}$, \item $\forall v\in IV^{ Y}, F(v)\in T^X\implies \tilde f_v=f_v$. \end{itemize} \end{lemma}

 Denote by $v'$ a periodic critical internal vertex.
-According to this lemma, after considering a subsequence, we can find such a $(\tilde \F,\T^{\tilde X})$ such that ${ \tilde X}$ contains the $k_0$ first iterates of $c'$ (where $c'$ is the critical leaf such that $v'\notin]c',v_0[$).
+According to this lemma, after considering a subsequence, we can find such a $(\tilde \F,\T^{\tilde X})$ such that ${ \tilde X}$ contains the first $k_0$ iterates of $c'$ (where $c'$ is the critical leaf such that $v'\notin]c',v_0[$).
 Then we can show for $k$ from $1$ to $k_0$ that the vertex $\tilde F^k(v_0)$ separate the vertices $w_0$, $\tilde F^k( c')$ and $\tilde F^k(v')$.
-It follows from lemma \ref{definiX} that $v_0$ is not forgotten by $\tilde F^{k_0}$.
+It follows from Lemma \ref{definiX} that $v_0$ is not forgotten by $\tilde F^{k_0}$.
 Then we conclude by applying point \ref{class2} and using the fact that in this case there can be just two different critical cycles of spheres.
 It follows again that in this case there cannot be more than two critical cycles of spheres.

-\begin{remark}We just proved that with the hypothesis of Theorem \ref{class0}, if there exists a critical cycle of spheres with a polynomial associated cover then, after passing to a subsequence, we are in case \ref{class2}. \end{remark}
+\begin{remark}We just proved that with the hypothesis of Theorem \ref{class0}, if there exists a critical cycle of spheres with an associated polynomial cover then, after passing to a subsequence, we are in case \ref{class2}. \end{remark}

 {\bf Proof of Theorem \ref{omega2}.}

 First recall the following theorem from \cite{A2}.

 \begin{theorem} Given a sequence $(f_n)_n$ in $\Rat_d$ for ($d\geq2$) with $p\in \N^*$ classes $M_1,\ldots,M_p$ of rescalings.
 Then, passing to a subsequence, there exists a portrait ${\bf F}$, a sequence ${(f_n,y_n,z_n)_n\in\Rat_{{\bf F},X}}$ and a dynamical system between trees of spheres $(\F,\T^{ X})$ such that \begin{itemize} \item $\displaystyle { f}_n\overset{\lhd}{\underset{\phi_n^Y,\phi_n^Z}\longrightarrow}{ \F}$ and \item $\forall i\in[\!\![1,p]\!\!], \exists v_i\in\T^Y$, $M_i\sim(\phi^Y_{n,v_i})_n$. \end{itemize} \end{theorem}